 Many studies have investigated different rTMS protocols for the treatment of depression.8 However, most have focused on high-frequency (excitatory) stimulation of the left DLPFC.5 Imaging studies have revealed that the antidepressant benefits of this application are associated with modulation of both local and distant brain region activity, and neural network connectivity.9,10,11,12,13

 Horizon TMS Therapy Systems are indicated for the treatment of major depressive disorder (MDD) in adult patients who have failed to achieve satisfactory improvement from prior antidepressant medication in the current episode.
 These systems are FDA cleared for standard treatment at 10Hz (19 minutes and 37.5 minutes protocols), and for intermittent theta burst stimulation (iTBS; 3 minutes protocol).

-The majority of rTMS research has been conducted on patients who have failed on at least two or three adequate trials of antidepressants within their current episode.14 These patients are often referred to as being treatment-resistant, with only around 13% of these patients achieving remission with a fourth-line medication.15 In patients with this level of treatment-resistance, high-frequency (10Hz) stimulation to the left dorsolateral prefrontal cortex (DLPFC) has been shown to lead to around half (57%) of patients achieving a clinical response, and around a third (37%) of patients achieving remission.16
+The majority of rTMS research has been conducted on patients who have failed on at least two or three adequate trials of antidepressants within their current episode.14 These patients are often referred to as being treatment-resistant, with only around 13% of these patients achieving remission with a fourth-line medication.15 In patients with this level of treatment-resistance, high-frequency (10Hz) stimulation to the left dorsolateral prefrontal cortex (DLPFC) has been shown to lead to positive response and remission outcomes for the majority of patients.

 More recently, another excitatory left DLPFC protocol, called intermittent theta burst stimulation (iTBS), has been investigated as an application in treatment resistant MDD (TR-MDD).
 This brief protocol takes just over 3 minutes to deliver and in patients with TR-MDD, iTBS was non-inferior to 10 Hz rTMS for the treatment of depression.17